LT-IntroToAI-SY2526/assignment-1-intro-to-python-AshleyQ17/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+I found Python to be complicated since it was the first time I was using it but I found it somewhat similar to Javascript.
+I also thought that Python was less wordy and used less characters when writing the code, while for Javascript I had to write more just to do the same thing.
+For example, in the every other function when using Python it just used up a line of code while when doing it with Javascript it took up around 5 lines of code.

 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.